jgoz/muster/README.md

 #### Config
 This allows specifying a configuration file to be used as the `App.config` equivalent for all running services.
 All services must currently share the same configuration file.

+### Debugging in Visual Studio
+During development, Muster allow you to debug into your services from within Visual Studio.
+Here's how:

+1. (Optional) Set your service project as a StartUp Project
+2. In the Project Properties -> Debug tab, select "Start external program"
+3. Enter the path to `muster-run.exe`
+    * If it's installed on the system path, the executable name is enough
+    * If you're using the [NuGet package][nuget-pkg], you can specify a relative path.
+E.g.
+    `..\..\packages\muster.X.Y.Z\bin\muster-run.exe`
+4. Set the "Command line arguments" field to the filename of your service assembly.
+You can add any additional command line options here too, like the configuration file path.
+E.g.
+    `-c ..\..\MyService.config MyService.dll`

+Now when you run your project, the Muster console runner will start running all of the services defined in your project.

 ## Compiling and packaging
 To compile, run `build.cmd`.
 To create a NuGet package, run `package.cmd`.